-- 6. Where at the time of initial review a decision cannot be made, the CES will contact the worker to explain: - a.
+- 6. Where at the time of initial review a decision cannot be made, Operations staff will contact the worker to explain: - a.
 The policy and procedure and what information is required to adjudicate a psychological injury claim. - b.
 How long it will take for the WCB to adjudicate and determine entitlement. - c.
 Options for financial resources until the WCB determines entitlement.

-- 7. The CES III will gather information from the worker, employer, coworkers, care provider and/or any other person with knowledge of the event or events.
+- 7. Operations staff will gather information from the worker, employer, coworkers, care provider and/or any other person with knowledge of the event or events.
 This could involve, but may not be limited to, the following: - a.
 Taking statements. - b.
 Interviewing witnesses. - c.
 Reviewing: - i.
 Employment records. - ii.
 Relevant/available medical documentation, including any history of psychological health issues, and - iii.
 Any other evidence related to the injury. - 8.
-If the CES III cannot gather the required information to determine entitlement, the CES III may refer the file to the investigator.
+If staff cannot gather the required information to determine entitlement, staff may refer the file to the investigator.
 The investigator will gather evidence and further information from the customer, employer, co-workers, witnesses and others.
 They may view the worksite where the event occurred.
-Any findings will be provided to the CES III. - 9.
+Any findings will be provided to Operations staff. - 9.
 In sensitive situations where it may be difficult for the worker to discuss the traumatic event, staff will gather information from the worker's care provider and employer. - 10.
-The CES III can request the assistance of WCB's Psychological Consultant at any time during the review or development of claims. - 11.
-The CES III may provide coverage for medication and or counselling services while the claim is adjudicated (PRO 02/2021, Psychologists will apply). - a.
-The CES III will request consent from the worker to view their counselling reports.
-These reports may help the CES III in determining if a claim is acceptable. - b.
-If the CES III denies the claim, the medication and counselling services will be covered up to the date of notification.
+Operations staff can request the assistance of WCB's Psychological Consultant at any time during the review or development of claims. - 11.
+Operations staff may provide coverage for medication and or counselling services while the claim is adjudicated (PRO 02/2021, Psychologists will apply). - a.
+Operations staff will request consent from the worker to view their counselling reports.
+These reports may help staff in determining if a claim is acceptable. - b.
+If Operations staff deny the claim, the medication and counselling services will be covered up to the date of notification.
 Medication and counselling services will not be charged to the employer. - 12.
-If the CES III accepts the claim, the CES III will: - a.
+If staff accept the claim, Operations staff will: - a.
 Notify the worker and employer by telephone and in writing of the decision. - b.
 Arrange for initial earnings loss benefits and expense payments. - c.
-Refer the claim to a Case Manager (CM) to develop a return-to-work plan. - 13.
-The CM may request HCS to arrange additional MHAs during the ongoing management of the claim.
-Where the worker has not recovered and/or returned to work within four weeks of diagnosis, the CM will request HCS to arrange a MHA.
+Refer the claim to a Customer Care Facilitator (CCF) to develop a return-to-work plan. - 13.
+The CCF may request HCS to arrange additional MHAs during the ongoing management of the claim.
+Where the worker has not recovered and/or returned to work within four weeks of diagnosis, the CCF will request HCS to arrange a MHA.